 It looked to all intents and purposes that he was lost to the game when, in 2016, he upped sticks with his young family and moved to Northamptonshire to become director of sport at the highly prestigious Oundle School.

 But now he’s back.
-In August last year he took up a dual high-performance role with Clifton College and the Bristol Bears Academy, meaning the game hasn’t seen the last of Danny Grewcock.
+He took up a dual high-performance role with Clifton College and the Bristol Bears Academy, meaning the game hasn’t seen the last of Danny Grewcock.

 “I was immensely privileged to have the playing career that I did, so the challenge for me once I retired from rugby was to find a job that was equally fulfilling,” says Grewcock, who made close to 300 club appearances for Saracens and Bath.